kumpmati/superactions-docs/guide/what-is-superactions.md

 Here are some concrete examples:

 1. Games\* or other interactive apps that don't use forms for interaction
-2. Stores or reactive classes that call the backend outside the component tree
+2. Stores or reactive classes that call the server from outside the component tree

 <small>\*Fast-paced games probably shouldn't use HTTP for communication</small>